Easy Ways to Dog-proof Your Hardwood Floor

-Here are some tips on how to dog-proof your hardwood floor:
+Here are some tips on how to protect hardwood floors from dogs.

 2. Apply A Surface Finish

-Hardwood finish is a topcoat used in hardwood floorings to protect it from everyday wear and tear.
-A more robust finish like a waterborne finish provides a better bond that is harder to scratch or wears through.
-It may be a little expensive compared to other types of finishes, but it will save you more money in the long run by not having to recoat more often.
+Hardwood finish is a protective coating for hardwood floors that prevents damage from regular use.
+A more robust option, like a waterborne finish, provides a better bond that’s harder to scratch or wear through.
+It may be a little expensive compared to other finishes, but it’ll save you money in the long run by not having to re-coat more often.

 3. Opt For A Lower Sheen Finish

-A lower sheen hardwood finish is much better than a glossy finish, which only magnifies the marks.
-A lower sheen finish, however, does not eliminate dents and scratches from dog claws.
+A lower-sheen hardwood finish is much better than a glossy finish, which only magnifies the marks.
+A lower sheen finish, however, doesn’t eliminate dents and scratches from dog claws.
 But it can make scratch marks less noticeable.
 Matte wood varnish and penetrating oils do a great job of achieving that natural, low-sheen finish.

 4. Apply More Coats Of Finish

-Applying finishes on your hardwood means the dents and scratch will happen in the finish, not in the wood itself.
-The more coats you put in the wood, the less damage it will get from dog scratches.
+Applying finishes on your hardwood means the dents and scratches will happen in the finish, not the wood itself.
+The more coats you apply on the wood, the less damage it’ll get from dog scratches.

 5. Put Some Rugs And Carpet

-Place some mats or runners in hallways or in places where your pets stay the most.
-Putting rugs in front of entrance ways and dog doors also helps in minimizing scratches and dents on the hardwood floor.
-Placing a rug underneath your dog’s water bowl helps keep spilled water from soaking your floor too.
+Place some mats or runners in hallways or places where your pets stay the most.
+Putting rugs in front of entrance ways and dog doors also helps minimize scratches and dents on the hardwood floor.
+Placing a rug underneath your dog’s water bowl helps keep spilled water from soaking the floor.

-Apart from being a lot cheaper, engineered woods are also more resistant to moisture than solid woods.
+Apart from being much cheaper, engineered woods are also more moisture-resistant than solid woods.
 That’s because engineered hardwood only uses solid wood on the top layer.
-The bottom part is laminated wood which uses synthetic resins as adhesives.
-This prevents moisture from seeping into the wood.
+The bottom part is laminated wood, which uses synthetic resins as adhesives.
+Doing so prevents moisture from seeping into the wood.

-Like textured woods, strong-grained ones also do a great job at hiding dents and scratches.
+Like textured woods, strong-grained ones also do a great job of hiding dents and scratches.
 Their prominent lines and graining patterns make those abrasions less noticeable.
 Some of the most popular strong-grained wood species are hickory, red oak, and ash.
+If you plan to buy wood flooring soon, make sure to go for the strong-grained woods.

 9. Consider Doggie Booties

-Doggie booties don’t really work for some breeds as keeping them on can be a challenge.
-But for calmer breeds, they’ll make a good alternative to nail caps and constant nail trimming.
+Doggie booties don’t work for some breeds, as keeping them on can be challenging.
+But for calmer breeds, they’ll make an excellent alternative to nail caps and constant nail trimming.

 10. Choose Factory-Finished Woods

 Factory-finished woods are infused with layers of aluminum oxide urethane finish.
-If you’re not familiar, it’s a naturally occurring element typically used as an abrasive in sandpaper.
-When used as a wood finish, it improves the wood’s hardness and lends it abrasion-resisting qualities.
+If you’re unfamiliar, it’s a naturally occurring element typically used as an abrasive in sandpaper.
+It improves its hardness and lends it abrasion-resisting qualities as a wood finish.

-11. Invest in Woods With High Janka Rating
+11. Invest In Woods With A High Janka Rating

 The Janka test measures the relative hardness of the wood.
-In general, hardwoods with a high Janka rating are more resistant to scratches and dents.
+Hardwoods with a high Janka rating are generally more resistant to scratches and dents.
 Some of the woods topping the Janka scale are teak, tigerwood, chestnut, cherry, white oak, and Brazilian walnut.

 Scratches and dents aren’t that obvious on light-colored wood surfaces.
-Plus, they’re a great way to hide your dog’s hair, minimizing the need to clean your room every now and then.
+Plus, they’re a great way to hide your dog’s hair, minimizing the need to clean your room occasionally.

 13. Train Your Pet

-Training your dog to keep off the hardwood floor is also a good way to reduce dents and scratches.
+Training your dog to keep off the hardwood floor is also an excellent way to reduce dents and scratches.
 But this only usually works for calmer breeds like poodles and golden retrievers.
-If you have a stubborn breed like a bulldog or basset hound, they’ve probably scratched the entire floor surface already before you can complete the training.
+If you have a stubborn dog breed, like a bulldog or basset hound, they might have already scratched the floor before you finish training them.

 This one is pretty obvious.
-Softwood floorings are an absolute no-no if you have fur babies at home.
-Examples of softwoods you should avoid are American cherry, American walnut, fir, and cedar among others.
+Softwood flooring is an absolute no-no if you have fur babies at home.
+Examples of softwoods you should avoid are American cherry, walnut, fir, and cedar.

-Changing moisture levels can cause woods to shrink or expand.
+Changing moisture levels can cause wood to shrink or expand.
 Unfortunately, some dogs just can’t be stopped from urinating on the floor.
-So clean up your pet’s urine or any other liquids spilled on your floor before they can seep into the wood and cause it to warp.
+So clean up your pet’s urine or other liquids spilled on your floor before they can seep into the wood and cause it to warp.

 16. Set-Up Dog Gates

-If you haven’t yet installed a dog gate at home, maybe it’s time to get one.
-It not only prevents your dog from destroying your furniture but also keeps them from setting foot on your hardwood floor.
+If you haven’t installed a dog gate at home, maybe it’s time to get one.
+It prevents your dog from destroying your furniture and keeps them from setting foot on your hardwood floor.

 As the name suggests, wood touch-up kits are excellent for quick repairs.
 Also known as wood repair markers, they hide scratches and discolorations on the wood’s surface by drawing over them.
-These pen-shaped tools also come in different colors to suit different types of floor finish.
+These pen-shaped tools also come in different colors to suit different floor finishes.

 18. Manage Your Expectations

-Scratches, stains, and discolorations are part of the struggles of having a wood flooring.
+Scratches, stains, and discolorations are part of the struggles of having wood flooring.
 It’s just the nature of wood.
-You can put in place preventive measures but there’s no way to completely avoid it.
+You can put preventive measures in place, but there’s no way to avoid it altogether.
 Even if you have no dogs, your floor can still get scratched.
-It’s important to keep this in mind so you can manage your expectations when it comes to taking care of your hardwood floors.
+It’s essential to remember this so you can manage your expectations when caring for your hardwood floors.

 Hire The Timber Experts For Your Next Project